Evolix/ansible-roles/CONVENTIONS.md

     mailto = {{ log2mail_alert_email or general_alert_email | mandatory }}

-if nothing is customize, the mail will be sent to root@localhost, if geeral_alert_email is changed, it will be use, but if log2mail_alert_email is set to a non-null value, it will have precedence.
+If nothing is customized, the mail will be sent to root@localhost, if general_alert_email is changed, it will be used, but if log2mail_alert_email is set to a non-null value, it will have precedence.

 ## precedence

-There are multiple places where we can define variables ans there is a specific precedence order for the resolution.
+There are multiple places where we can define variables and there is a specific precedence order for the resolution.
 Here is [the (ascending) order](http://docs.ansible.com/ansible/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) :

 * role defaults
 * inventory vars